RolnickLab/antenna-docs/docs/sections/dev-guide/update-documentation.md

 # Update documentation

 The documentation lives in the public GitHub repository [antenna-docs](https://github.com/RolnickLab/antenna-docs/).
 To suggest updates, you first need a [GitHub account](https://github.com/signup).
 Once logged in, you can start open pull requests to add or update articles.
-All contributions are much appriciated!
+All contributions are much appreciated!

 Articles are written in [Markdown](https://www.mkdocs.org/user-guide/writing-your-docs/#writing-with-markdown) format.
 There are currently 2 main categories of articles.
 The _User Guide_ includes articles for Antenna users.
 The _Developer Guide_ includes articles for Antenna contributors.